 - 4.1 Subject to Standing Orders 3 (First Meeting) and 5 (Special Meetings), unless otherwise agreed to by the Council, ordinary meetings of the Council shall be held on an 8-weekly cycle in accordance with a timetable approved by the Council.
-Changes to the timetable must be made not later than the preceding ordinary Council meeting. - 4.2 Due notice of any alteration to the ordinary meeting, place or time, shall be given in compliance with the provisions of the 1973 Act. - 4.3 A Panel shall hold such meetings as the Council may from time to time approve in the timetable of meetings as aforesaid. - 4.4 An ordinary meeting may be held on a wholly remote basis by electronic means or in circumstances whereby some Councillors attend in person and others take part via remote means. - 4.5 No sound, film, videotape, digital or photographic recording of the proceedings of any meeting shall be made without the prior approval of the Council, other than recording of the proceedings of meetings agreed by the Council, either for webcasting or as a back-up for a live webcast, or as an alternative where live webcasting is not possible.
+Changes to the timetable must be made not later than the preceding ordinary Council meeting. - 4.2 Due notice of any alteration to the ordinary meeting, place or time, shall be given in compliance with the provisions of the 1973 Act. - 4.3 A Panel shall hold such meetings as the Council may from time to time approve in the timetable of meetings as aforesaid. - 4.4 An ordinary meeting may be held on a wholly remote basis by electronic means or in circumstances whereby some Councillors attend in person and others take part via remote means.
+Attendance by remote means requires to be advised to the Chief Executive or by another Councillor in advance of the meeting and requires to be from a fixed private location. - 4.5 No sound, film, videotape, digital or photographic recording of the proceedings of any meeting shall be made without the prior approval of the Council, other than recording of the proceedings of meetings agreed by the Council, either for webcasting or as a back-up for a live webcast, or as an alternative where live webcasting is not possible.
 (All phones should be switched off or on silent and Councillors should not correspond, whether by email, text, social media or any other electronic means, with any other Councillor or other person during a Council meeting (except as required for the conduct of the meeting).
 Such restrictions shall not preclude participation in a meeting which takes place over a remote platform.)